James Melville (Scottish minister): Other roles

 In 1589 James was moderator of the General Assembly and on several occasions represented his party in conferences with the court.
-Despite his antagonism to James's episcopal schemes, he appears to have won the king's respect.
+Despite his antagonism to James VI's episcopal schemes, he appears to have won the king's respect.
 He answered, with his uncle, a royal summons to London in 1606 for the discussion of Church policy.

 The uncompromising attitude of the kinsmen, though it was made the excuse for sending the elder to the Tower, brought no further punishment to James than easy detention within ten miles of Newcastle-on-Tyne.
 During his residence there it was made clear to him by the king's agents that he would receive high reward if he supported the royal plans.
-In 1613 negotiations were begun for his return to Scotland, but his health was broken, and he died at Berwick in January 1614.
+In 1613 negotiations were begun for his return to Scotland, but his health was broken, and he died in exile at Berwick on 20 January 1614.

 Legacies

 Source materials

 Melville has left ample materials for the history of his time from the Presbyterian standpoint, in (a) correspondence with his uncle Andrew Melville (MS. in the library of the university of Edinburgh), and (b) a diary (MS. in the Advocates Library, Edinburgh).
 The latter is written in a vigorous, fresh style, and is especially direct in its descriptions of contemporaries.
 His sketch of John Knox at St Andrews is one of his best passages.
 It is an original authority for the period, written with much naïveté, and revealing an attractive personality.